 Danish pastry

-Rumor has it the thing to try is snegl, which means "snail" in Danish.
-It's a spiral shaped pastry full of cinnamon and sugar and sometimes topped with icing.
+Rumor has it that the thing to try is snegl, which means "snail" in Danish.
+It's a spiral-shaped pastry full of cinnamon and sugar, and sometimes topped with icing.
 Maybe an ancestor of our favorite cinnamon rolls?
 Who knows, but you definitely can't miss out!
 The best place to grab one is from the award winning bakery, Lagkagehuset.
 Lucky for you, they have about a dozen locations right where you'll be!

 Danish Hot-dog